Human Resources - Benefits

 Employee Assistance Program

-As an Institute employee, you and your immediate family members are eligible for the employee assistance program (EAP) offered though Morneau Shepell.
+As an Institute employee, you and your immediate family members are eligible for the employee assistance program (EAP) offered though Guardian.
 This program is designed to help individuals, on a confidential basis, resolve personal and work-related problems, including those involving legal and financial matters, alcohol or drug problems, and emotional, family or marital difficulties.
-The program is available 24-hours per day, every day, to you and members of your household.
-You’ll receive up to three face-to-face counseling sessions per occurrence.
-Should there be a need for a longer treatment plan, the Morneau Shepell staff will refer the individual to an outside agency.
-The telephone number for the EAP is 888-293-6948.
-For more information about the EAP, see the attachment: EAP Employee Flyer - 3 Face-to-Face.pdf
+The program is available 24-hours per day, every day, to faculty and members of your household.
+You are entitled to receive up to three face-to-face counseling sessions per year.
+The telephone number for the EAP is 800-386-7055.

 This policy covers Faculty members who have worked at the Institute for at least one year and provides income protection if you become disabled.
 To be eligible for benefits, you must be unable, by reason of illness or injury, to satisfactorily perform the usual duties of an Institute Professor.
 Disability benefits are not available during an initial evaluation period, which is the period of 24 months after the onset of the disability.
 During this evaluation period the full Faculty salary will continue to be paid.
 After the 24 month evaluation period, basic disability payments are 60% of the Faculty member’s annual salary at the time of the onset of the disability.